 By now we've seen some techniques for producing nice views and representations of the molecule loaded in VMD.
-Now, we'll explore the use of the VMD built-in snapshot feature and external rendering programs to produce high quality images of your molecule.
-The "snapshot" renderer saves the on-screen image in your OpenGL window and is adequate for use in presentations, movies, and small figures.
-When one desires higher quality images, renderers such as Tachyon and POV-Ray are better choices.
+Now, we'll explore the use of the VMD builtin snapshot feature and external rendering programs to produce high quality images of your molecule.
+The "snapshot" renderer saves the on-screen image in your OpenGL window and is often adequate for use in drafts of presentations, movies, and small figures.
+When one desires higher quality images for publication, renderers such as Tachyon (and its hardware-accelerated variants) and POV-Ray are much better choices due to their improved rendering quality and support for advanced lighting and shading.
+One of the key benefits of Tachyon and POV-Ray vs. the "snapshot" renderer is that they can directly render curved geometric primitives such as spheres and cylinders, eliminating the need to be concerned with the "resolution" parameters for most graphical representations as described in Sec.
+1.6.2.